 For mums who decide to breastfeed, finding the best breast pumps can be a lifesaver.
 There are lots of reasons why a mum might choose to express breastmilk.
 Maybe you’re breastfeeding but want to enjoy a night out – or just an early night! – while your partner takes care of the nighttime feed.

-Perhaps you’re returning to work and want to enable a caregiver to bottle-feed your breast milk to your baby.
-Perhaps you have twins!
+Perhaps you’re returning to work and want to enable a caregiver to bottle-feed your breast milk to your baby or maybe you have twins!

 Even if you’re not planning to give feeding duty to anyone else, a breast pump is still worth having since expressing even small quantities of milk can bring pain relief if your breasts are engorged or swollen, and many mums express between feeds to boost their milk supply.